sdidi/online-registration/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 #### There are 2 Links: List of Applicants and Add Applicant on the navigation bar.
 The list has actions:

 Update an applicant and Delete an applicant.

 Included in the repository is the Postman Collection with API calls.

-### Validations

-ID validation has been done using Luhn algorithm that is used to validate SA id's.
-Only SA id is allowed to be persisted and the validation is performed on the backend code.
-Then is handled on the front end where the form is displayed with relevant errors.

-Field validations are done on the front end to check if all fields are filled otherwise an error is displayed.

-Exceptions handling has been done both on the backend and frontend.